josmar-crwdstffng/angular/aio/content/guide/what-is-angular.md

 <code-example format="typescript" language="typescript" path="what-is-angular/src/app/hello-world-interpolation/hello-world-interpolation.component.ts"></code-example>

-When the application loads the component and its template, the user sees the following:
+When the application loads the component and the associated template, the user sees the following:

 <code-example format="shell" language="html">